gkhays/tlscope/CONTRIBUTING.md

 - Open an issue for discussion
 - Reach out to the maintainers

-Thank you for contributing to TLS Analyzer! 🎉
+Thank you for contributing to TLScope! 🎉